benjymous/annotations/sandman/sandman.53.md

 page 11 panel 4: Note the resemblance between this king and the stow- away.
 The story itself is apparently an old Indian folk tale.

-page 13 panel 4: "Rukh": from context, the surrounding countryside.
+page 13 panel 4: Rukh:  More familiarly rendered as the Roc of Madagascar.
-Anyone have a definitive meaning?
+From "The Second Voyage of Sinbad the Sailor".

 page 14 panel 3: The phrase "Golden Road to Samarkand" turns up in the works of British poet James Elroy Flecker.
 I haven't been able to find this